 If you receive Social Security or railroad retirement benefits and are over age 65, or you qualify for Medicaid Part A due to having a disability, end-stage renal disease or amyotrophic lateral sclerosis, you automatically qualify to receive Medicare Part B medical insurance.
 Medicare Part B is an insurance plan that helps pay for doctor and medical service in exchange for a monthly premium.

 The Internal Revenue Service allows you to deduct your Medicare Part B premiums if you choose to itemize your deductions.
+Keep in mind, however, that in order to claim your medical expenses your total bill must be valued at more than 7.5 percent of your adjusted gross income.

 Are Medicare Premiums Tax Deductible?